-So, Most engines use a Crankshaft Position Sensor (CKP) to monitor (RPM); and indicate which pistons are going up or down.
-Camshaft Position sensors (CMP) will indicate if the piston is on compression or exhaust.
-Consequently, It monitors engine (RPM).
+So, most engines use a Crankshaft Position Sensor (CKP) to monitor (RPM); and indicate which pistons are going up or down.
+Also, camshaft Position sensors (CMP); will indicate if the piston is on compression or exhaust.
+Consequently, it monitors engine (RPM).
 Manifold Absolute Pressure (MAP) sensors in combination with; Throttle Position sensors (TPS) will monitor engine load.
 However, most vehicles use Mass Airflow sensors (MAF) to monitor engine load.

-When calculating spark timing, the Engine Coolant Temperature (ECT) and Intake Air Temperature (IAT) will used as well.
+When calculating spark timing; the Engine Coolant Temperature (ECT) and Intake Air Temperature (IAT) are used as well.
 Finally, most systems use a Knock Sensor (KS).
 The knock sensor is a feedback sensor.
-So, Engine (RPM), Load and Temperature; are all used to calculate the Ignition timing.
+So, engine (RPM); Load and Temperature; are all used to calculate the Ignition timing.
 When timing is advanced the cylinder will knock or ping.
 When a ping or knock occurs the knock sensor signal; will retard the timing until the knock goes away.